 Hard to detect

-Older JPEG-domain methods JPEG Outguess and others Very easy to detect
+Older JPEG-domain methods Outguess and others Very easy to detect

 How to read these results